 Do not take what you read online as the truth.
 Yes, even with this article.
 Do your research, cross-check your information, and test under supervision always watching for issues that may quickly and minutely pop up.
 Remember our animals count on us for their food, water, and overall safety.
 Watch and learn every day and keep your livestock safe and healthy.

-Now that you have the information you need to prevent and treat curly toe, you can raise a happy and healthy flock in your own backyard.
+Now that you have the information you need to prevent and treat curly toe in chickens, you can raise a happy and healthy flock in your own backyard.